jack-butler/TrapCam/README.md

 # Configure the rPI
 #
 You'll probably be asked to log in upon first boot.
-Username = pi Password = raspberry
+Username = pi, Password = raspberry

 Once logged in, run "sudo raspi-config" to access the configuration